 Alipurduar is a major railway junction in the area, it is the headquarter of the Alipurduar division of the North East Frontier Railway.

 The area has tremendous tourism potential.
 Two major forests Buxa Tiger Reserve and Jaldapara Jaldapara National Park are in the district.
 The district is bestowed with innumerable rivers, forests and rich diversity of cultural heritage as well.

 Origin of the name

 The name Alipurduar has three parts.
-The first part `Ali` is derived from the name of Col Hedayat Ali Khan who had leaved here and fought war with Bhutan. `Pur` meaning residence and word `Duar` has its origin in the name of the region `Dooars`.
-The original name was Alipur meaning the place where Ali leaved, the Duar was added to distinguish it from the Alipore of Calcutta.
-The subdivision is located at the extreme east of West Bengal bordering the state of Assam.
+The first part “Ali” is derived from the name of Col Hedayat Ali Khan who lived here and fought a war with Bhutan.
+“Pur” means residence and the word “Duar” has its origin in the name of the region “Dooars”.
+The original name was Alipur meaning the place where Ali lived, the Duar was added to distinguish it from the Alipore of Calcutta.
+The subdivision is located in the extreme east of West Bengal bordering the state of Assam.

 Tourism in Alipurduar

 Buxa Tiger Reserve is by far the most important tourist attraction.
-From the railway station, the Rajabhatkhawa forest check post is just 10 kms away.
-Jayanti and Santarabari are about 25 kms and Buxa fort about 30 kms.
+From the railway station, the Rajabhatkhawa forest check post is just 10 km away.
+Jayanti and Santarabari are about 25 km and Buxa fort is about 30 km.
 Upcoming destinations inside Buxa such as Raimatang can be reached within an hour or so.

-Coochbehar, the erstwhile capital of the Cooch dynasty is just 26 kms away.
+Coochbehar, the erstwhile capital of the Cooch dynasty is just 26 km away.
 The Coochbehar palace and the Madam Mohan temple are important sightseeing points here.